Hedgehawk11/burn-my-money/README.md

 - JWT auth

 ## Quick Start
-### If you want your team to just be added into the main vercel instance, just create an issue, i'll get you set up
+### If you just want your team to just be added into the main vercel instance, just create an issue, i'll get you set up

 1. Install dependencies: